Polman, Påhlman, von Pohlmann family

 Pull quote

-Fira Sans Condensed Italic, 24px
+Fira Sans Condensed Regular, 0.9375rem

-Fira Sans Regular, 18px
+Fira Sans Condensed Regular, 0.9375rem

 Buttons are used to communicate a call to action.
 Polmanarkivet uses three different styles to signal the actions available.

 Buttons are used to execute an action and must have a focus mode to comply with accessibility standards.
 The text on a button should be short and describe the action the button performs.
 Primary buttons are used to execute the most desired action.
 Secondary buttons are next to primary buttons to execute the second most desired action.
-The rounded Call to Action (CTA) button should be reserved for the most important actions.
+The primary Call to Action (CTA) button should be reserved for the most important actions.

-Colour: #CAA35D+#B2873A
+Colour: Gradient

-Colour: #B2873A
+Colour: Transparent

 Text colour: #CAA35D